aguecig/Project-Euler/README.md

 ###### How many n-digit positive integeers exist which are also an nth power?

+### Problem 68 - Python
+Euler's Totient function, φ(n) [sometimes called the phi function], is used to determine the number of numbers less than n which are relatively prime to n.
+For example, as 1, 2, 4, 5, 7, and 8, are all less than nine and relatively prime to nine, φ(9)=6.
+It can be seen that n=6 produces a maximum n/φ(n) for n ≤ 10.
+###### Find the value of n ≤ 1,000,000 for which n/φ(n) is a maximum.

 ### Problem 74 - Python

 The number 145 is well known for the property that the sum of the factorial of its digits is equal to 145: